CristopherNim/WGU-D206/D209 Task 2.md

 ## .
 Describe the purpose of this data mining report by doing the following:

 1. Propose **one** question relevant to a real-world organizational situation that you will answer using **one** of the following prediction methods:
-	1. The Telecommunication company is looking to identify which customers are more likely to churn.
+- The Telecommunication company is looking to identify which customers are more likely to churn.
 The company wants to increase its retention rate because it cost them ten times more to acquire customers than to retain an existing customer.
-I am going to use random forest algorithm to predict the churn column.

-	•  decision trees

-	•  random forests

-	•  advanced regression (i.e., lasso or ridge regression)
+The goal of the model is to predict the amount of customers who are going to churn the company.

 2. Define **one** goal of the data analysis.
 Ensure that your goal is reasonable within the scope of the scenario and is represented in the available data.
-- The goal of the data analysis is to predict the churn column at a 80 percent accuracy.
+- The goal of the data analysis is to predict the churn column at an 80 percent accuracy.

 # **Part II: Method Justification**

 ## B.  Explain the reasons for your chosen prediction method from part A1 by doing the following:

 1. Explain how the prediction method you chose analyzes the selected data set.
 Include expected outcomes.
 - The prediction method chosen is Random Forest(RF).
 RF works like if, else statements.
-If it meets certain conditions then the statement might be true else it false.
+If it meets certain conditions, then the statement might be true else is false.
 It creates various trees to meet all the conditions.
 The trees protect each other from individual errors.
-The way trees protect each other from making errors is that the trees have low correlation
+The way trees protect each other from making errors is that the trees have a low correlation
 - ![[Pasted image 20210527175835.png]]
 3. Summarize **one** assumption of the chosen prediction method.
-- Usually there is no assumption on Random Forest.
+- Usually, there is no assumption on Random Forest.
 The only assumption is that it has a binary split.
 4. List the packages or libraries you have chosen for Python or R, and justify how _each_ item on the list supports the analysis.
 - Numpy - Numpy contains statistical functions.
-- pandas - creates the data frame and allow data manipulation.
+- pandas - create the data frame and allow data manipulation.
  - sklearn - it contains the random forest algorithm function.
- - seaborn and matplotlib libaries will allow us to make visualizations.
+ - seaborn and matplotlib libraries will allow us to make visualizations.

 # **Part III: Data Preparation**